 - First place in the 2006 World Ranking.

 - Olympic in 2008.

-It is a great stimulus for her great work in the development of Olympic wrestling in sports schools in Madrid and in the Center for the Promotion and Recruitment of Olympic Wrestling in La Felucha, and the CSD, as coach and technical director of Olympic Wrestling in the federation Madrileña of Olympic Struggles.
+It is a great encouragement for her great work in developing Olympic wrestling in sports schools in Madrid and in the Center for the Promotion and Recruitment of Luchas Olímpicas de la Felucha, and the CSD, as coach and technical director of the federation's Olympic Wrestling Madrid of Olympic Wrestling.